PowerLedger/powr/docs/src/cluster/stake-delegation-and-rewards.md

 ### VoteInstruction::Vote\(Vote\)

 - `account[0]` - RW - The VoteState.
-  `VoteState::lockouts` and `VoteState::credits` are updated according to voting lockout rules see [Tower BFT](../implemented-proposals/tower-bft.md).
+  `VoteState::lockouts` and `VoteState::credits` are updated according to voting lockout rules.
 - `account[1]` - RO - `sysvar::slot_hashes` A list of some N most recent slots and their hashes for the vote to be verified against.
 - `account[2]` - RO - `sysvar::clock` The current network time, expressed in slots, epochs.